tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 connect with their smartphone and visit the website of the piece.
 A dedicated computer assigns IP addresses to clients, runs the web server and generates note events.
-All software configuration should be done on this computer.
+All software configuration should be done on that computer.
 We have used the `Raspberry Pi model B+` single board computer with the `Raspberry Pi OS Lite` operating system.
 The following sections offer the details for setting up the piece.
 All commands assume the `Raspberry Pi OS`.
 They should work on every `Debian` based